Hackathonzx/DeGPUhub-repo/README.md

 - npx hardhat test

-# 7. How to Participate
-Submit Your Project: On the Mind Network platform, submit your project by filling out the project overview and other relevant details.

-# 8. Future Enhancements
+# 7. Future Enhancements
 - FHE Integration: For future scalability, explore the integration of Fully Homomorphic Encryption (FHE) to enable computations on encrypted data, ensuring that even sensitive computations (e.g., AI model training) can be processed securely.
 2. Cross-chain Deployments: Expand the platform’s reach by deploying the contract on multiple blockchains, ensuring greater user accessibility and lowering gas fees.
 3. Governance Upgrades: Add more governance features for voting on platform features and rental policies.

-# 9. Conclusion
+# 8. Conclusion
 The DeGPUhub Hybrid Encryption project leverages hybrid encryption methods to ensure that data on the platform remains private and secure.
 By integrating this with a reputation system and decentralized governance, this contract addresses security and privacy challenges in decentralized GPU rental markets.
 It serves as a foundation for future innovations using privacy-preserving technologies, including Fully Homomorphic Encryption (FHE), in a Mind Network environment.

-# 10. Licence
+# 9. Licence
 This project is licensed under the MIT License.